SukkaW/OpenCore-Document-zh_Hans/source/8-misc.md

 nvram 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:boot-log | awk '{gsub(/%0d%0a%00/,"");gsub(/%0d%0a/,"\n")}1'
 ```

-*Warning*: Some firmwares are reported to have broken NVRAM garbage collection.
+*警告*: Some firmwares are reported to have broken NVRAM garbage collection.
 This means that they may not be able to always free space after variable deletion.
 Do not use non-volatile NVRAM logging without extra need on such devices.

 While OpenCore boot log already contains basic version information with build type and date, this data may also be found in NVRAM in `opencore-version` variable even with boot log disabled.